wrench-project/jsspp2022_submision_data/README.md

 ./run_all_simulations.py 4 0,1,2,3,4,5,6,7,8
 ```

-Note that the above will run for a VERY long time (we ran it on VMs on the
-cloud, one per platform configuration, with 48 threads on each).
-We highly
-recommend you use the provided database dump below.
+Note that the above will run for a VERY long time (we ran it on multiple VMs on the cloud with 48 threads on each, each running some of the platform configurations, for days).
+We highly recommend you use the provided database dump below.

 ## Simulation raw output